 Compared to the competition: The AKAI MPK249 comes with a very nice software bundle (MPC Essentials, Hybrid 3, Twist, and Ableton Live Lite).
 One octave less than the Arturia Keylab 61 MKII, it offers almost the same amount of features.
 M-Audio Oxigen Pro is its closest competitor.

 Why I recommend it: In the $200 range we find this excellent model by Arturia.
-The Essential line offers a very good number of controllers (10 faders, 10 knobs, 8 pads), and the very best feature is that it also provides full controll of the main fuctions in your DAW.
+The Essential line offers a very good number of controllers (9 faders, 9 knobs, 8 pads), and the very best feature is that it also provides full control of the main functions in your DAW.

-Compared to the competition: Arturia is very famous for their powerfull software and this model includes Analog Lab 2 (+5000 synth sounds), Ableton Live Lite, and UVI Grand Piano model D. Its main competitors can be the M-Audio Oxigen Pro Series.
+Compared to the competition: Arturia is very famous for its powerful software and this model includes Analog Lab 2 (+5000 synth sounds), Ableton Live Lite, and UVI Grand Piano model D. Its main competitors can be the M-Audio Oxigen Pro Series.

-Why I recommend it: This in an amazing model for less than $200 which enables you to control your DAW through the instant mapping feature.
-Although you get fewer tools to interact with your virtual instruments (8 pads, 8 knobs and 9 faders), it’s a very complete device if you’re buying a midi controller for the first time or on a tight budget.
+Why I recommend it: This is an amazing model for less than $230 which enables you to control your DAW through the instant mapping feature.
+Although you get fewer tools to interact with your virtual instruments (8 pads, 8 knobs, and 9 faders), it’s a very complete device if you’re buying a midi controller for the first time or on a tight budget.

-Compared to the competition: It’s difficult to find any other 61 keyboard with the same features and for the same price.
-You can use it in old operative systems (Windows 7, or OS X 10.11.6), Intel Core Duo chips and a minimum of 4GB.
-The software included is Melodics, Skoove, Ableton Live Lite, Akai MPC Beats, Virtual Instruments.
+Compared to the competition: It’s difficult to find any other 61-key keyboard with the same features and for the same price.
+You can use it in old operative systems (Windows 7, or OS X 10.11.6), Intel Core Duo chips, and a minimum of 4GB.
+The software included is Melodics, Skoove, Ableton Live Lite, Akai MPC Beats, and Virtual Instruments.

 Why I recommend it: This model is a very complete device to work on the go.
-For just $139 – $149 you get the necessary number of controllers (8 pads, 4 knobs) to start working on any kind of music Midi music project.
-It weights only 1.9 lbs and works with 4 AA batteries and USB.
+For just $139 – $149 (old version and new version) you get the necessary number of controllers (8 pads, 4 knobs) to start working on any kind of music Midi music project.
+It weighs only 1.9 lbs and works with 4 AA batteries and USB.